bedia-tv/highlights/README.md

 ### Frontend
 The frontend section consists of two main applications: the chrome extension and the PWA.

-Initially the project dependencies are required, which can be installed using the below commands.
+Initially the project dependencies are required, which can be installed via the following commands:
 ```bash
 $ cd frontend/
 $ npm install